nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 ## Handling System Calls

-System calls are services provided by the kernel to user-space applications via an API.
+System calls are services provided by the kernel that user-space applications access through an API.
-These services include operations such as reading a file, establishing a TCP connection, or requesting memory.
+These services include fundamental operations, for example, reading files, establishing TCP connections, or allocating memory.
+In Go, you rarely need to interact with system calls directly, as the standard library offers higher-level abstractions that simplify these tasks.

+However, understanding how system calls work is crucial to gaining insight into the Go runtime and standard library internals.
-Go uses an M:N threading model, enhanced by the concept of logical processors (P), which makes its handling of system calls particularly interesting.
+Go's runtime employs an M:N threading model, further optimized by the use of logical processors P, making its approach to handling system calls particularly interesting.
-Let's dive into how it works.
+Let's explore how it all works.

+// Mention that when executing syscall, the P can be seized by the sysmon and transition to _Pidle. that's why exitsyscall must check for _Pidle state.

 // Mention thread cannot both be in syscall and running Go code at the same time. https://www.sobyte.net/post/2022-07/go-gmp/#2-new-logic-for-p